 How to Use a Bus System to Edit Multiple Dialogue Tracks in Fairlight

 If you’ve been working with video for a while now, you’ve probably heard of a bus channel.
-If you’re like me, you’ve likely been a little confused by what exactly a bus is, how it works, or a combination of the .
+If you’re like me, you’ve likely been a little confused by what exactly a bus is, how it works, or a combination of the two.
 There’s no need to fret.
 We’ve all been there—it’s just part of the learning process.

 In this tutorial, I’ll explain what a bus is and how to use the system to improve your editing process in DaVinci Resolve 17.
-Let’s start by going over what a bus is, and a simple example of when to use one.
+Let’s start by going over what a bus is, and a simple example of when to use .

 busbusbus